jcaddel/liquibase/README.txt

 - All of the java based artifacts get deployed, including the example code

 Source has been cleaned up by:
-- Applying uniform code formatting (a slightly modified version of the default Sun formatting conventions)
+- Applying uniform code formatting
 - Organizing / sorting import statements
 - Removing .* import statements
-- A few other whitespace/formatting touch ups as pointed out by checkstyle
+- A few other whitespace/formatting touch ups

 The built in Maven lifecyles (clean, site, and default) work